appcircleio/appcircle-docusaurus/docs/account/my-organization/integrations/authentications/sso-providers-configuration/index.md

 - **IdP Login Page Doesn't Display:** If the IdP login page fails to display, ensure the correct SSO URL is being used in Appcircle and that the binding method (HTTP-POST or HTTP-Redirect) is properly configured.
 - **Certificate Issues:** Ensure the SAML certificate in Auth0 is valid and correctly configured.
 Invalid certificates can prevent proper authentication in Appcircle.

-### 6.4 Troubleshooting for Azure AD (SAML)
+### 6.4 Troubleshooting for Microsoft Entra ID (SAML)

-- **Incorrect SAML Response:** Check that all required claims and attributes are configured correctly in Azure AD.
+- **Incorrect SAML Response:** Check that all required claims and attributes are configured correctly in Microsoft Entra ID.
-- **Certificate Expiration:** Ensure that the SAML signing certificate used by Azure AD is valid and not expired.
+- **Certificate Expiration:** Ensure that the SAML signing certificate used by Microsoft Entra ID is valid and not expired.
-- **Misconfigured Claims or Attributes:** Ensure that the claims and attributes being sent from Azure AD are correctly mapped and expected by Appcircle.
+- **Misconfigured Claims or Attributes:** Ensure that the claims and attributes being sent from Microsoft Entra ID are correctly mapped and expected by Appcircle.
 Mismatches can lead to failed logins or incomplete user profiles.
 - **Redirect Loop:** This often occurs due to incorrect reply URLs or session issues.
-Verify the reply URL in Azure AD matches the one in Appcircle and that session cookies are correctly managed.
+Verify the reply URL in Microsoft Entra ID matches the one in Appcircle and that session cookies are correctly managed.
-- **Invalid Certificate or Encryption Issues:** Ensure that the certificates used for signing and encryption are valid and correctly configured in both Azure AD and Appcircle’s SSO settings.
+- **Invalid Certificate or Encryption Issues:** Ensure that the certificates used for signing and encryption are valid and correctly configured in both Microsoft Entra ID and Appcircle’s SSO settings.
 Expired certificates are a common cause of failures in SAML setups.
-- **Unassigned Users:** Ensure that users are assigned to the enterprise application in Azure AD.
+- **Unassigned Users:** Ensure that users are assigned to the enterprise application in Microsoft Entra ID.
 Unassigned users cannot authenticate through Appcircle.

 ### 6.5 Troubleshooting for Okta (OpenID Connect)